Deep Learning for Genomics: A Concise Overview: Genomic Applications

 Deep learning approaches for gene expression prediction have outperformed other existing algorithms.
-For example, \cite{geneExpressionInfer2016} presented a three-layer feed-forward neural network for gene expressions prediction of selected landmark genes achieved better performance than linear regression.
-This model, D-GEX, is of the multi-task setting and was tested on two types of expression data, the microarrays and RNA-Seqs. \cite{xie2017deep} showed that their deep model based on MLP and SDAs outperformed Lasso and Random Forests in prediction gene expression quantifications from SNP genotypes.
+For example, \citet{geneExpressionInfer2016} presented a three-layer feed-forward neural network for gene expression prediction of selected landmark genes that achieved better performance than linear regression.
+This model, D-GEX, is of the multi-task setting and was tested on two types of expression data, the microarrays and RNA-Seqs. \citet{xie2017deep} showed that their deep model based on MLP and SDAs outperformed Lasso and Random Forests in predicting gene expression quantifications from SNP genotypes.

 When making predictions from gene sequences, deep learning models have been shown fruitful in identifying the context-specific roles of local DNA-sequence elements, then the further inferred regulatory rules can be used to predict expression patterns \citep{GeneExpPredSeq2004}.
-Successful prediction usually rely much on proper utilization of biological knowledge.
-Therefore, it could be more efficient to pre-analyze the contextual information in DNA sequences than directly making prediction.
-Deep learning models could refer to two early machine learning works that applies Bayesian networks to predict gene expression were based on their learned motifs \citep{GeneExpPredSeq2004, GeneExpPredSeq2007re}.
+Successful prediction usually relies much on the proper utilization of biological knowledge.
+Therefore, it could be more efficient to pre-analyze the contextual information in DNA sequences than directly making predictions.
+Deep learning models could refer to two early machine learning works that apply Bayesian networks to predict gene expression based on their learned motifs \citep{GeneExpPredSeq2004, GeneExpPredSeq2007re}.